AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-customer-support-experience.md

 ---
 # Adobe customer support experience

 This article explains how to submit support tickets and manage case-related access using Experience League.
-If you need to configure support entitlements before submitting a case, see [Adobe customer support entitlement configuration](adobe-customer-support-entitlement-configuration.md).

 ## Experience League support tickets

 Support tickets are now submitted via [Experience League](https://experienceleague.adobe.com/home#support).
 For instructions on how to submit a support ticket, review the section for [submitting a support ticket](#create-a-support-ticket-with-experience-league).